 nic.at reserves the right to verify that the name servers as well as any DS records indicated are operational.
 The application for registration can be submitted by the domain holder himself or by an agent authorized by the domain holder.
 The registration contract is concluded between the future domain holder and nic.at only at the time of delegation; in addition to these guidelines, nic.at’s General Terms and Conditions (available at www.nic.at) also apply.

 5. Domain Holder, Domain Contacts

 The domain holder is the sole contractual partner to nic.at and thus assumes all rights and obligations concerning this domain.
 In the case of a physical person, the complete first and last name are to be specified in the registration application; for other domain holders, the complete name according to statutory provisions (e.g. legal form according to the commercial register) is to be specified.
 Likewise, the domain holder’s postal address and e-mail address must be specified.
 Please note that P.O. box addresses are not considered sufficient as postal addresses, nor are IDNs acceptable as e-mail addresses.
-The display of the e-mail address and the fax and phone number in the WHOIS database can be disabled at the domain holder’s request.
 The domain holder’s e-mail address must be compliant with the provisions of RFC 822.

 In addition, it is necessary to specify an invoice recipient, who may be the domain holder himself or a third party (cf. Section 6 of these guidelines).
 The invoice recipient’s name, address and e-mail also have to be specified. nic.at reserves the right to use the domain holder as the invoice recipient if the data indicated for the invoice recipient is obviously incorrect or the invoice recipient refuses to pay for the domain.